thinkmoore/erlang-phat/paper/README.md

 # Note on Compilation

-You should compile the pdf with `lualatex`, a la:
+You should compile the pdf with `pdflatex`, a la:

-    lualatex paper
+    pdflatex paper
     bibtex   paper
-    lualatex paper
+    pdflatex paper
-    lualatex paper
+    pdflatex paper